WICG/historical-paymentrequest/explainer.md

 ### Payment Instruments or Schemes?

+Nomenclature is hard.
 Payment instruments can be a loaded term, and the line between instrument and scheme, particulary in this document, is a blurry one.
 For the sake of simplicity, I have referred to any thing the user chooses to pay for something as a 'payment instrument'.

+But the complexity doesn't quite end there.
+In reality, some payment instruments will only be supported by a single entity while others can technically be supported by multiple entities.
+As an example, take your standard credit or debit card.
+A user could have multiple "payment instruments" installed that can return back a valid credit/debit card.
+Examples of these might include OnePassword and Chrome's Autofill.
+Both applications would want to register as supported payment instruments for your standard schemes (e.g. Visa, MC, Discover, etc).
+Other payment instruments (e.g. PayPal), would only be supported by a single entity (e.g. PayPal.com) and no one else should be able to register under that instrument name.
+What is the right labeling?
+Should we standardize particular intrument types (e.g. credit cards) and expected responses?
+Should the UA have to know what are "common" instrument as opposed to private instruments?

 ### Open Questions